currywhite30/LLMs-Uncertainty-Quantification/README.md

-# LLMs-Hallucination-Reduction
+# LLMs-Uncertainty-Quantification
-Exploring various methods to mitigate the hallucination of LLMs.
+Exploring various methods to quantify and utilize the uncertainty of LLMs.

 ## 1. xxx